umcu/dutch-medical-concepts/README.md

 I'm not sure whether the UMLS license allows for publishing snippets of UMLS data for demonstration purposes, so this repository uses mock data in the examples.

-### 1. Obtain license and download complete UMLS
+### 1. Obtain license and download complete UMLS and
 To download UMLS, visit the [NIH National Library of Medicine website](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html).
-You'll have to apply for a license before you can download the files.
-In the following description I downloaded the 2022AB release `umls-2022AB-full.zip`.
+You'll have to apply for a license before you can download the files on https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html.
+In the following description I downloaded `Full Release (umls-2022AB-full.zip)`.
+The advantage over `UMLS Metathesaurus Full Subset` is that the Full Release includes MetamorphoSys which makes it possible to create a subset of UMLS prior loading the data in a SQL database.
+This significantly decreases the required disk space and processing time.

 ### 2. Decompress and install MetamorphoSys
 Recommended folder structure for data (these folders are added to `.gitignore`):
 ```
-dutch-umls
+dutch-medical-concepts
 └───00_Archive
 └───01_Download
 └───02_ExtractSubset